 Let your child see you reach out when someone needs a helping hand.
 The gesture can be as simple as gathering a neighbor’s mail while they travel.
 Or caring for the kids of a single parent so they can get to a job interview.

 As your children observe your day-to-day generosity, they learn that acts of service, large and small, can create stronger, more resilient communities.
 And they see that needing and receiving help is also a normal part of life.

 Maybe you already have certain causes and charities that are close to your heart.
 Let your child in on important details, such as:

 Next, give your child an opportunity to choose their own cause.
 You can also check Charity Navigator for information on top-rated charities and tips for giving wisely.

 Finally, track your shared progress as a family.
 Once each month or quarter, hold an informal meeting to celebrate any positive news on specific campaigns or issues your family contributes to.
 If your kids are old enough, let them speak about how their charities are doing.
 Keep the gathering light and fun so it’s something everyone looks forward to.
 You can also use that meeting to decide whether you’d like to keep giving to the same organizations or switch to something new.

 When you discuss the value of gratitude, generosity, and helping others from a young age – and let your children in on different ways to give back – you set them up to become adults who can give back in meaningful ways.

 With more than 1 million public charities in the U.S., finding one to support can be intimidating.
-Here are 4 steps to finding the right charity for you.
+Here are 4 steps to finding a charity to support that’s right for you.